crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/cti/faq.md

 ---
-title: Introduction
+title: FAQ
-description: Introduction to CrowdSec's Cyber Threat Intelligence (CTI) platform.
+description: CrowdSec's Cyber Threat Intelligence (CTI) FAQ.
 ---

 **CrowdSec’s Cyber Threat Intelligence (CTI)** is a cutting-edge platform that enhances your cybersecurity defenses through community-driven insights and advanced threat intelligence.
 This introduction provides an overview of CTI’s purpose, benefits, competitive advantages and including a search page with filters and IP detail pages.